brmson/yodaqa/doc/HIGHLEVEL.md

 Some CASes are carried over to other CASes by the means of generating a separate view.

+A summary of the pipeline flow:
+  * **Question Reader** loads the question from an input source
+  * **Question Analysis** extracts NLP and QA features from the question text
+  * **Answer Production** generates answers based on the question
+    * Typically, this happens by performing a Primary Search on document corpus (e.g. enwiki) based on question clues, analyzing search result documents, filtering relevant passages from these and generating candidate answers from these passages
+  * **Answer Analysis** scores the candidate answers based on how well they fit the question
+  * **Answer Merger** consolidates the set of scored answers
+  * **Answer Writer** sends the question to an output sink

 ## Question Reader

 The initial, IO phase is a collection reader that acquires question(s),